adaltas/node-nikita/src/execute.coffee.md

 # `exec` `execute([goptions], options, callback)`

 Run a command locally or with ssh if `host` or `ssh` is provided.

+## Exit codes

+The properties "code" and "code_skipped" are important to determine whether an action failed or succeed with or without modifications.
+An action is expected to execute successfully with modifications if the exit code match one of the value in "code", by default "0".
+Otherwise, it is considered to have failed and an error is passed to the user callback.
+The "code_skipped" option is used to define one or more exit codes that are considered successfull but without creating any modifications.

 ## Options

+*   `cmd`
-*   `cmd`           String, Object or array; Command to execute.
+    String, Object or array; Command to execute.
+*   `code`   (string|array)
-*   `code`          Expected code(s) returned by the command, int or array of int, default to 0.
+    Expected code(s) returned by the command, int or array of int, default to 0.
+*   `code_skipped`
-*   `code_skipped`  Expected code(s) returned by the command if it has no effect, executed will not be incremented, int or array of int.
+    Expected code(s) returned by the command if it has no effect, executed will not be incremented, int or array of int.
+*   `trap_on_error`
-*   `trap_on_error` Exit immediately  if a commands exits with a non-zero status.
+    Exit immediately  if a commands exits with a non-zero status.
+*   `cwd`
-*   `cwd`           Current working directory.
+    Current working directory.
+*   `env`
-*   `env`           Environment variables, default to `process.env`.
+    Environment variables, default to `process.env`.
+*   `gid`
-*   `gid`           Unix group id.
+    Unix group id.
+*   `log`
-*   `log`           Function called with a log related messages.
+    Function called with a log related messages.
+*   `ssh` (object|ssh2)
-*   `ssh`           Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
+    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
+*   `stdout` (stream.Writable)
-*   `stdout`        Writable Stream in which commands output will be piped.
+    Writable EventEmitter in which the standard output of executed commands will be piped.
+*   `stderr` (stream.Writable)
-*   `stderr`        Writable Stream in which commands error will be piped.
+    Writable EventEmitter in which the standard error output of executed command will be piped.
+*   `uid`
-*   `uid`           Unix user id.
+    Unix user id.

 ## Callback parameters

-*   `err`           Error if any enriched with the "code" property.
+*   `err`
+    Error object if any.
+*   `executed`
-*   `executed`      Number of executed commandes.
+    Number of executed commands with modifications.
+*   `stdout`
-*   `stdout`        Stdout value(s) unless `stdout` option is provided.
+    Stdout value(s) unless `stdout` option is provided.
+*   `stderr`
-*   `stderr`        Stderr value(s) unless `stderr` option is provided.
+    Stderr value(s) unless `stderr` option is provided.

 ## Create a user over SSH:

 This example create a user on a remote server with the `useradd` command.
-It print the error message if the command failed or an information message.
+It print the error message if the command failed or an information message if it succeed.

-The "code_skipped" option indicates that the command is considered successfull but without any impact if it exits with a status equal to "9".
+An exit code equal to "9" defined by the "code_skipped" option indicates that the command is considered successfull but without any impact.

 ```javascript
 mecano.execute({